syedasifhassan/question_text_to_img/README.md

 Requires the basic python installation (cpython) from http://python.org/ (Anaconda won't work, it doesn't support one of the modules needed.
 I haven't tested other python distros.)

-you need to install wkhtmltopdf from https://wkhtmltopdf.org/
+You need to install wkhtmltopdf from https://wkhtmltopdf.org/

-on line 10 of the script you may need to manually put in the path to the location of the wkhtmltopdf executable.
+On line 10 of the script you may need to manually put in the path to the location of the wkhtmltopdf executable.
 If you are on Windows and you install wkhtmltopdf to the default location, it will probably just work without modification.

 Python modules to install (via pip): imgkit pathlib wcmatch

-in the directory where you run the python script, make a directory called "queue" and put your zip files there. after you run the script, any successfully processed files will be moved (unmodified) to "queue_completed", and the new files (with all text converted to images) will be created in "processed".
+In the directory where you run the python script, make a directory called "queue" and put your zip files there. after you run the script, any successfully processed files will be moved (unmodified) to "queue_completed", and the new files (with all text converted to images) will be created in "processed".

 You may wish to edit the width of the rendered images.
 I chose 350 to fit on phone screens.
 If you want to change it, it's on line 14 of the script.